PROFESSIONAL DEVELOPMENT 1 - 2021/2

 Module code: PRO2031

-This module is designed to work alongside the Specialist Pathway Development module to empower students to begin their ‘journey’ of professional development within their chosen field in the entertainment industry.
+This module is designed to work alongside the Specialist Pathway Development module to empower students to begin their ‘journey’ of professional development within their chosen field in the global entertainment industry.
 It will include a short period of work experience within an approved professional setting.

 Guildford School of Acting